4 Best Cooling Weighted Blankets of 2024, Tested and Reviewed

 Our Top Cooling Weighted Blanket Picks

-As weighted blankets have grown in popularity, one of the biggest concerns I hear from late adopters is they're afraid they'll get too hot under the blanket's weight.
-I get that — nothing is worse than waking up in a sweat.
-And if you're not used to the added weight and you're waking up hot, there's a chance you'll feel more claustrophobic than calm, and that's the opposite of how a weighted blanket should make you feel.
+As weighted blankets have grown in popularity, one of the biggest concerns we hear from late adopters is they're afraid they'll get too hot under the blanket's weight.
+We get that — nothing is worse than waking up in a sweat.
+(If this regularly happens to you, we recommend investing in some cooling sheets.)
+And if you're not used to the added weight and you're waking up hot, there's a chance you'll feel more claustrophobic than calm, which is the opposite of how a weighted blanket should make you feel.
 Thankfully, there are plenty of weighted blankets now specifically designed to be cooling and breathable.
+We sought out how sleepers to test a variety of cooling weighted blankets on the market to find the very best ones.

 From $179